Tab in Java

 Happy Coding

-Unicode Character Tabulation in Java
+Use a Unicode Character to Insert a Tab in Java

-We can also use the Unicode Character U+0009 to insert a tab at a given point in the text to format it.
+We can also use the Unicode character U+0009 to insert a tab at a given point in the text to format it.
 Unicode is a standard to encode text representing almost every character of well-known languages globally.

 It is a 16-bit character encoding standard.
 The Unicode that represents tab space is U+0009.